 Suicide is the No. 1 cause of death among 15- to 19-year-old girls worldwide, and the second leading cause of death among all people ages 15 to 29.
 In the U.S., more people die by suicide than in traffic accidents.

-The C-SSRS Is Helping Governments Save Lives and Target Resources
+The Columbia Protocol Is Helping Governments Save Lives and Target Resources

 Asking the right questions to identify who is at risk is a critical first step in suicide prevention.
 Many governments recognize this and have mandated or encourage the use of suicide risk assessment for public schools and services, such as health centers, hospitals, and police departments.
-The Columbia-Suicide Severity Rating Scale (C-SSRS) is the ideal risk assessment tool for these efforts because it’s:
+The Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — is the ideal risk assessment tool for these efforts because it’s:

 - Free.
-The scale and the training on how to use it are available free of charge for use in community and healthcare settings, as well as in federally funded or nonprofit research.
-This means governments are not imposing costs on programs and services that use the scale.
+The protocol and the training on how to use it are available free of charge for use in community and healthcare settings, as well as in federally funded or nonprofit research.
+This means governments are not imposing costs on programs and services that use the protocol.

 - Universal.
-The C-SSRS is suitable for all ages and special populations in different settings and available in more than 100 country-specific languages.
+The Columbia Protocol is suitable for all ages and special populations in different settings and available in more than 100 country-specific languages.
 The includes versions that provide ways of asking the questions of younger children and of people with autism, dementia, and other developmental or intellectual disabilities.

 “As a parent who lost a son to suicide and a state legislator who helped pass a suicide prevention bill, I am deeply familiar with the vital importance of recognizing suicide risk as early as possible,” says Georgia Sen. Renee Unterman, chairwoman of the Health and Human Services Committee.
 “These deaths are preventable with the proper policies and practices — and the use of tools like the C-SSRS at schools, hospitals, doctors’ offices, law enforcement agencies, and more.”